-In 2020 and 2021, the Company has continued to improve its core business application from the previous year.
+In 2022, has continued to improve its core business application from the previous year.
 To be more modern and efficient in work.
 And has provided and developed a tool to store documents in the form of an electronic file for easy storage and search.
 The Company has set measures for information security and has clearly defined the right to access each type of information.
 And has brought a Robot to help in the following areas AR-reconcile, Get Customer from website, Use Line Notification to send information to sales department.